till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 Reinforcement learning notation sometimes gets really messy and unpleasent to look at, to the point where it can be hard to absorb the important pieces of information.
 For this reason i think it is usually better to _omit some formalism and instead write clean looking formulas_ for the sake of readability, if the context of writing allows it (i.e. you are not writing a scientific paper).
 A piece that you can usually leave out if it is clear what we are referring to is $\theta$ in the subscript.

-### TODO

-- read through the post to check for any errors (and compare to [Vanilla Policy Gradient - Pieter Abbeel](https://www.youtube.com/watch?v=KjWF8VIMGiY&list=PLwRJQ4m4UJjNymuBM9RdmB3Z9N5-0IlY0&index=4))
-- how would it work for continuous action spaces?
-- A2C implementation with vectorized environments (on GPU; average over losses) -> gymnasium tutorial
-- k-step returns implementation
-- GAE implementation
-- A3C implementation with multiprocessing

 <!-- In-Text Citing -->